 Work began in November 1935 with the construction of roads to Mt.
-Magazine from Havana, 9 miles to the south, and Paris, 20 miles to the north.2 The road from Paris to Cove Lake
+Magazine from Havana, 9 miles to the south, and Paris, 20 miles to the north.
+The road from Paris to Cove Lake (originally called Paris Lake) was completed in July 1936, including two stone-faced reinforced concrete arch bridges across Cove Creek and Cove Creek Tributary.
+A nearly identical bridge was built near Spring Lake, south of Belleville, at about the same time.
+A crew of fifty WPA workers began construction of the summit road in April 1936.

-1 Mt.
+&lt;sup>1 Mt.
 Magazine Rural Record, 24 October 1935, 6.

-2 Mt.
+&lt;sup>2 Mt.
 Magazine Rural Record, 28 November 1935, 1.